-You will be invoiced weekly in the new scheme1.
+You will be invoiced weekly in the new scheme.

-a quarterly rental basis.
-A charge for 5
+quarterly rental basis.
+A charge for 5 x quarterly

-x quarterly rent will appear on the next weekly statement (Friday,
+rent will appear on the next weekly statement (Friday, 23 November)

-23 November) or the next service invoice (Tuesday, 27
+or the next service invoice (Tuesday, 27 November).
+Another

 You rent 5 lock plates on Tuesday, 20 November on an annual rental basis.
 Annual rent is charged on a quarterly basis.
 A charge for 5 x ¼ year rent will appear on the next weekly statement (Friday, 23 November) or the next service invoice (Tuesday, 27 November).
 You will be charged for the next quarter on the first Friday/Tuesday after 20 February.